pdol9/Arduino-snake-game/README.md

 	  - Right: →
 	* potentiometer to slow down / speed up (turn 45 degrees to the left / right).

-## Neccessary Components for the game
+## Necessary Components for the game

 - Uno R3 controller board
 - joystick module